Donovan guilty in forgery scheme

 John Donovan Sr., 80, of Hamilton, will be sentenced on May 16.

-It took the Salem Superior Court jury about four hours to reach a verdict on the 12 charges, including seven counts of forgery covering 25 different deeds, mortgages, releases, trustee certificates — and a will codicil that purported to be written by his late son, John Donovan III.
+It took the Salem Superior Court jury about four hours to reach a verdict on the 12 charges, including seven counts of forgery covering 25 different deeds, mortgages, releases, trustee certificates — and a will codicil that purported to be written by his late son, John Donovan III of Essex.

 He was also found guilty of uttering false documents, false statements in a mortgage filing, obtaining a signature by false pretense, making false statements under penalty of perjury and attempting to commit larceny.